permafrost-dev/node-ray/README.md

 ## How is this different from `js-ray`?

-This is a more complete implementation written in typescript, and its primary use case is for NodeJS projects.
+This is a more complete implementation written in typescript, and its primary use case is for NodeJS projects (the default builds won't work in a browser environment).

 The codebase was translated to Typescript directly from the original PHP source code of [`spatie/ray`](https://github.com/spatie/ray).